Closing date: 21 June 2019

 Start date: October 2019

 Scholarships are collaborative awards with external partners including SMEs and micro companies, as well as public and third sector organisations.
-The scholarship provides 1 year funding with a 3 month period to complete the thesis.
-The achievement of a postgraduate skills development award, PSDA, is compulsory for each KESS II scholar and is based on a 30 credit award.
+The scholarship provides funding over 2 years part-time with a 3 month period to complete the thesis.
+The achievement of a postgraduate skills development award, PSDA, is compulsory for each KESS II scholar and is based on a 40 credit award.

 We would normally expect the academic and English Language requirements to be met by point of application.
 For details on the University’s English Language entry requirements, please visit – http://www.swansea.ac.uk/admissions/englishlanguagerequirements/